anishmss/bioinfo_intro_dlsu/chapters/sequence_alignment/hands_on_HIV.md

 ```

 ### Antiretroviral therapy
 Antiretroviral therapy (ART) uses several kinds of drugs to keep HIV from multiplying.
 One class of ART drugs is called NRTI (Nucleoside Reverse Transcriptase Inhibitors), and as the name suggest, these interfere with the functioning of reverse transcriptase.
+The first drug approved for HIV ART use, Zidovudine (also called azidothymidine), falls in the NRTI class.

 ### Mutations and drug resistance
 Mutations in the RT gene can lead to altered reverse transcriptase enzymes, which are no longer affected by the drugs.
 [Here](https://www.iasusa.org/wp-content/uploads/2025/03/33-2-mutations.pdf) is a catalog of drug resistant mutations including those conferring resistance to NRTIs.
 [Here](https://hivdb.stanford.edu/cgi-bin/PositionPhenoSummary.cgi) is another one.